broken-byte/HR_test_environment_with_solutions/searching/medium_problems/swap_nodes/readMe.md

 [Swap Nodes HackerRank Link](https://www.hackerrank.com/challenges/swap-nodes-algo/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=search)

+###A Note About the File Structure...
+Since this problem was mostly a test of architecture and abstraction (IMHO) I have forgone the dynamic test suite runner in favor of more explicit, bespoke tests for the various components made to solve the problem.
+The solution is in the brute force file, with tests for each component in the tests folder.

 ###Problem
 A binary tree is a tree which is characterized by one of the following properties: